 When science and sales meet, sparks fly.
 Just as cell phones and emails revolutionized the way people live and do business, sales engagement upends the infrastructure inefficiency that prevents even excellent salespeople from performing at peak excellence.
 By bridging the gap between your system of records (the CRM) and your system of action (your marketing automation tools and sales playbook), sales engagement platforms supercharge rep productivity, accelerates sales flow, and helps drive revenue.

 Sales Engagement: A Billion Dollar Market

 Before you say hype, true stories direct from the sales floor and a billion-dollar frenzy over sales engagement platforms (SEP) conclusively shatter the notion that sales engagement is just a trendy buzzword.
-At this stage, any person who still thinks so belongs to the club that described the original touchscreen-enabled iPhone (2007) as mere novelty on the path to irrelevance, citing the tight dominance of keypad-heavy market leaders during that period.
+At this stage, any person who still thinks so belongs to the club that described the original touchscreen-enabled iPhone (2007) as a mere novelty on the path to irrelevance, citing the tight dominance of keypad-heavy market leaders during that period.

 To put things in context, sales engagement platforms are the selling world’s version of the cell phone and email when it comes to sheer transformative power.
 Just as the cell phone and email made it exponentially easier to communicate, sales engagement platforms make it ridiculously easy to reach customers at the right time, with the right messaging, at amazing speed and scale.

 When you have that combination, revenue efficiency — the ability to maximize return with the leanest resources possible — becomes inevitable.